-The members of our nominating and corporate governance committee are Mr. Bate and Ms. George.
-Mr. Bate is the chair of the nominating and corporate governance committee.
-The nominating and corporate governance committee met two times during 2018.
+The members of our nominating and corporate governance committee are Ms. George, Dr. Galakatos and Dr. Ross.
+Dr. Ross is the chair of the nominating and corporate governance committee met once during 2015.
 The nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become members of our Board of Directors; - recommending to our Board of Directors the persons to be nominated for election as directors and to each committee of our Board of Directors; - · reviewing and making recommendations to the Board of Directors relating to management succession planning; - · developing and recommending corporate governance principles to the Board of Directors; and - overseeing periodic evaluations of the Board of Directors.
+- identifying individuals qualified to become board members; - recommending to our board the persons to be nominated for election as directors and to each committee of our Board of Directors;

+- developing and recommending corporate governance principles to the board; and - overseeing periodic evaluations of the board.

-We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
-Our Board of Directors has determined that Mr. Bate and Ms. George are independent as independence is currently defined in applicable Nasdaq listing standards.
+We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
+Our Board of Directors has determined that Ms. George, Dr. Galakatos and Dr. Ross are independent as independence is currently defined in applicable NASDAQ listing standards.